Driving on Autobahn

 This sign indicates the end of a no-passing zone for motor vehicles.

-End of no passing zone for trucks.
+Marks the end of no passing zone for trucks.

 2.1 Autobahn Speed Limit

-2.2 Minimum Required Speed on Autobahn
+2.2 Minimum Required Speed on the Autobahn

 2.3 Use of Hard Shoulders on the Autobahn

-Shift to the right hard shoulder
+This lane shifts to the right hard shoulder.

 This sign permits the use of the hard shoulder as a driving lane.

-Whether on Autobahn or any other road in Germany, drivers must have a warning triangle and a first aid kit with them in vehicles.
+Whether on the Autobahn or any other road in Germany, drivers must have a warning triangle and a first aid kit with them in their vehicles.
 The absence of any of these can cause a fine.

-Temporary road markings in a construction area
+Temporary road markings in a construction area on a German Autobahn

-Vehicles using exit lanes at Autobahn intersections may drive faster than vehicles in the lane to their left after reaching the broken white line, which designates the exit lanes have begun (significantly wider traffic lane marking shortly before restricted area).
+Vehicles using exit lanes at Autobahn intersections may drive faster than vehicles in the lane to their left after reaching the broken white line, which designates the exit lanes have begun (significantly wider traffic lane marking shortly before the restricted area).

-Autobahn have dividing strips in the center next to guardrails.
+Autobahns have dividing strips in the center next to guardrails.
 Crossing dividing strips is illegal.

-3. Actions Prohibited on Autobahn
+3. Actions Prohibited on the Autobahn

 - Running out of gas.
 Drivers may be fined for stopping if their vehicles run out of gas.

-- Making U-turns or backing up.
+- Making U-turns or backing up

-- Stopping or parking.
+- Stopping or parking

-- Driving in the left lane to prevent vehicles from passing.
+- Driving in the left lane to prevent vehicles from passing

-- Getting out of the vehicle when stuck in a traffic jam.
+- Getting out of the vehicle when stuck in a traffic jam

 4. German Autobahn Signs